 All of these sensory activities promote regulation and the hormones released are also involved in sleep.
 So, encourage sensory activity throughout the day to support your child’s sleep patterns but be mindful of stopping alerting sensory activities one hour prior to bedtime.

-Lavender, vanilla, chamomile can be used in bedtime sprays, lotions, and essential oil baths to promote calm.
-This aromatherapy article outlines some popular insomnia solutions using essential oils.
+Lavender, vanilla, chamomile can be used in bedtime sprays, lotions, and essential oil baths to promote calm and relaxation before bed.
+Using a diffuser is a great way to help spread the essential oils if your child enjoys the smell.

 The textures of the sheets, pillows, and comforters should be sensory-preferred and snuggly soft.